worthingtonjg/gamejams/index.md

 #### Developer Notes

 - After coming back from the Microsoft Build Conference, I was still messing around with the new UI features, and wrote this.
+- My daughter at the time liked card tricks, so I thought it would be fun to write something she would enjoy.

 #### Statistics